Yukinoroh/FSLangPatch/README.md

 After execution of the program, please check the log.txt file to make sure everything went well.

+Aditionally, this tool can be used to patch or replace any XML file.

 ===[Català]===

 Aquest és un sistema correctiu per a traduccions encara no accepdates per l'equip de Phoenix Firestorm Viewer, així com les traduccions mateixes.